bitcoin-studio/Bitcoin-VirtualMachine/README.md

 We use Packer to create the VirtualBox virtual image and a vagrant box.
 Ansible is used to provision the virtual image.
+It usually takes between 30 minutes and 2 hours, depending on your internet connection and the speed of the Ubuntu mirror server.

 ### Packer
 > You will need to remove the `vagrant-cloud` post-processor from [packer/template.json](packer/template.json)